Who we are

 Our dynamic training courses are offered both online and in person, based on the latest learning trends and developments within the South African and international training sphere.
 The fraycollege trainers and facilitators have worked with groups and individuals for more than a decade across 31 African and Middle Eastern countries, training participants in journalism, communication and social media skills in line with the latest global trends and standards.

 fraycollege is registered as a Level One BEE company and is accredited by both the Sector Education and Training Authorities (SETAs) and the Quality Council of Trade and Occupations (QCTO).

 Paula Fray has worked in media for more than three decades as a journalist, editor, trainer, and media manager.
-Paula was the first female editor of the Saturday Star newspaper in South Africa.
-She is currently the managing director of the pan-African media training organisation frayintermedia, which she founded in 2005.
-The organisation has trained journalists, media leaders, civil society organisations, government officials and corporate leaders during its decade-long existence.
+Paula was the first female editor of the Saturday Star newspaper in South Africa and regional director for Africa for Inter Press Service, a global development news agency.

 Paula graduated with a BJourn degree from Rhodes University and has a Woman and Law Certificate from UNISA.
 A recipient of the prestigious Nieman Fellowship at Harvard University, she is a former member of the Nieman Foundation Advisory Board at Harvard.

 Dr Sandra Roberts is the Academic Head of fraycollege.
 She has worked in media development for over 18 years and was lead developer of the learning materials and contributed to the EISA of the new Journalism Certificate.
 Dr Roberts specialises in the development and application of practical journalism and communications training.